Battlefield V

-Battlefield V is a first-person shooter game developed by DICE and published by Electronic Arts.
-It is the eleventh main installment in the Battlefield series and the successor to 2016's Battlefield 1, and was released for PlayStation 4, Windows, and Xbox One on November 20, 2018.
-Those who pre-ordered the Deluxe Edition of the game were granted early access on November 15, 2018, and Origin Access Premium subscribers on PC received access to the game on November 9, 2018.
-The game is based on World War II and is a thematic continuation of its World War I-based precursor Battlefield 1.
+Battlefield V is a 2018 first-person shooter game developed by DICE and published by Electronic Arts.
+The game is the successor to Battlefield 1 (2016) and the sixteenth installment in the Battlefield series.
+It is based on World War II and is a thematic continuation of its World War I-based precursor Battlefield 1.
+It was released for PlayStation 4, Windows, and Xbox One in November 2018.

-Pre-release reception of the game was mixed, with the announcement trailer causing significant backlash from some fans of the series.
-Upon release, Battlefield V received generally favorable reviews from critics, who praised its gameplay and new multiplayer modes but criticized for its shortage of content at launch and lack of innovation.
-The game sold 7.3 million copies by the end of 2018, but was a commercial disappointment for Electronic Arts.
-On April 23, 2020, it was announced that support for the game would continue until the summer of 2020, when it would receive its last major update.
+Pre-release reception of Battlefield V was mixed, with the announcement trailer causing significant backlash from some fans of the series.
+Upon release, the game received generally positive reviews from critics, who praised its gameplay and new multiplayer modes but criticized for its shortage of content at launch and lack of innovation.
+It sold 7.3 million units by the end of 2018, but was a commercial disappointment for Electronic Arts.
+In April 2020, it was announced that support for the game would continue until the summer of 2020, when it would receive its last major update.